-The Netherlands has some pretty strange laws at time.
+The Netherlands has some pretty strange laws.
 In a country sometimes described as overly-beaurocratic, the Netherlands controls some unexpected things, like who can share houses, when fireworks can be used freely, and who can pee in canals (yes, really).

 There’s a great video to watch too, so let’s jump right in!

-10It’s illegal not to have lights and a bell on your bike, but not to wear a helmet
+11It’s illegal to not have lights and a bell on your bike (but you don’t need to wear a helmet)

 So say you were strolling along a bike path and a bike hits you.
-They are not necessarily liable as bikes have right of way, even if it wasn’t your fault.
-The same goes for a car hitting a bike – that’s a big no-no too.
-Please, people just watch out for bikes and cars watch out for them too.
+In most cases the bike rider is not necessarily liable as bikes have right of way, even if it wasn’t your fault.
+The same goes for a car hitting a bike — that’s a big no-no too.
+Please people, watch out for bikes and cars you watch out for them too.
 They rule us all 😉

-Again, another one that causes a debate every year.
-New Year’s Eve in 2019 was particularly bad for injuries and general disturbances, so it seems that fireworks will be banned completely from 2020 onwards.
+It’s one that causes a debate every year.
+New Year’s Eve in 2019 was particularly bad for injuries and general disturbances, so some municipalities are banning fireworks from 2020 onward.
 But although it’s now a “historic” law, it’s still VERY weird.

 You may have all heard that weird and loud sound going off on the first Monday of every month.
 The Dutch government requires these emergency drills to test the alarms at least once a month.
-A law that means we are going to have to listen to them every first Monday of the month FOREVER (well until the law changes, that is).
+It’s not technically a law, but it does mean that we are going to have to listen to them every first Monday of the month FOREVER (or until the alarms are replaced, that is).

 This law is true, but only if neither of you has residency in the Netherlands.
 For instance, you can’t come here from abroad to marry, as other people do at beach resorts across the world.
 So if you’re wanting to get hitched on the canals of Amsterdam and neither of you is registered here, forget it.

 Three or more young singles are technically not allowed to live together.
 This is to prevent a load of house shares.
-Yet this law is pretty much never enforced though, so it’s pretty pointless and bizarre, and doesn’t help the housing crisis.
+This law is pretty much never enforced though, so it’s pretty pointless and bizarre and doesn’t help the housing crisis.

 4It’s illegal to go into a coffee shop if you’re under 18